Rogan-afk/Rogan-afk/README.md

 ---

 ## 🌱 Beyond Research
-When I’m not near a screen, you’ll likely find me on long hikes—forest trails, beaches, or anywhere quiet and away from crowds.
+When I’m not near a screen wracking my brain, you’ll likely find me on long hikes—forest trails, beaches, or anywhere quiet and away from crowds.

 ---